Harshdev625/Face-Recognition-Brain-Backend/README.md

 6. The backend server is now running on http://localhost:3001.

 # API Endpoints
-The backend server provides the following API endpoints for the Face Recognition Brain application:
+The backend server provides the following API endpoints for the Smart Brain application:

 - POST /signin: Sign in a user with their email and password.
 - POST /register: Register a new user with their name, email, and password.